pbo-dpb/pboml-user-guide--guide-utilisateur-pboml/docs/analyst/tables-methodology.md

 # Tables

-:::details A table should only be used to represent data
+:::details Tables are only used to present data

 ### Reason

-Facilitates conversion and reduces ambiguity
+Tables are not meant to be used for styling or formatting content.
+They are meant to present data in a structured manner.
+They should also only contain tabular data.

 ### Valid